Krishai25/Hushh/Hushh/Hushh 2nd Approach/README.md

 ---

-# 🧠 Design Philosophy – First Approach
+# 🧠 Design Philosophy – Second Approach

 This first approach focuses on: